Evidence-Based Health Tips

 Avoid Sugary Drinks

-Often they are strongly associated with obesity, heart disease, type 2 diabetes and all sorts of health problem.
+Often they are strongly associated with obesity, heart disease, type 2 diabetes, and all sorts of health problems.
 In fact, artificial fruit juices are of no good too.
-They contain large amounts of sugar and small amounts of antioxidants that do not negate the harmful effects of the sugar.
+They contain large amounts of sugar and small amounts of antioxidants that do not negate the harmful effects of sugar.